Keeping Kids Safe: Stories from 40 Years — A Conversation with Roberta Cohen

 In this interview series, we’re sitting down with board members, staff, volunteers, and partners to hear how the Nursery has impacted their lives — and why this work continues to matter.

-Today, we’re honored to share a conversation with Roberta Cohen, Advisory Board member, Past President of the Board of Directors, and former Public Relations Chair.
+Today, we’re honored to share a conversation with Roberta Cohen, Advisory Board member, Past President of the Board of Directors, and Founder of the Best Friends Group (now Hearts & Hands Volunteers).
 Roberta’s decades of leadership and advocacy have helped strengthen the Nursery’s visibility, deepen community partnerships, and ensure that children in crisis always have a safe place to turn.
 Her reflections speak to the heart of prevention, preparedness, and unwavering commitment to families.

 What’s the first memory or feeling that comes to mind when you think of the Crisis Nursery?